nuzcraft/RLTut_Python3/README.md

 Holy crap, this is quite the refactor.
 I can see this having SIGNIFICANT impacts on the unit tests I've written.
 Beyond that, I'm looking forward to putting some polishing touches in!
 Things like a menu + saving and loading will make it feel more like a proper gain and less like a tech demo.

+Okay...as of right now, I've finished the event_handler refactor and I'm actually kind of afraid to run my unit test suite.
+Fingers crossed it's not as bad as I expect...

 ## Part 9 Dev Notes

 ### Ranged Scrolls and Targeting